alttch/eva3/doc/faq.rst

 We have been engaged in the automation activities for both private and enterprise sectors for many years.
 Our clients work with different systems, including previous versions of EVA.
-The development of EVA 3 is a step towards the unification of all configurations that we support and use ourselves.
+The development of EVA 3 is a step towards unification of all configurations that we support and use ourselves.

-We decided to distribute the new system completely free of charge, but we provide a commercial support for the setups where the reliability is the critical importance.
-We are also developing and integrating complex configurations, create additional commercial EVA applications and interfaces for a specific systems.
+We decided to distribute the new system completely free of charge, but we provide commercial support for setups where reliability is of critical importance.
+We are also developing and integrating complex configurations, create additional commercial EVA applications and interfaces for specific systems.

 In addition, if: